C++ Concurrency

 2.2 std::packaged_task

-std::packaged_task<Sig> wraps a callable and exposes its return value as a future.
-Useful for thread pools and deferred execution.
+std::packaged_task<Sig>— wraps callable, exposes return as future.
+For thread pools + deferred execution.

 std::packaged_task<int(int, int)> task(